hawk/lux/doc/lux.md

        c - the normal cleanup marker
        C - the cleanup marker during premature termination z - is printed out each second while sleeping
-       ( - beginning of a macro, loop or an include file ) - end of a macro, loop or an include file
+       W - is printed out when a dynamic warning is issued ( - beginning of a macro, loop or an include file ) - end of a macro, loop or an include file
        ? - waiting for shell output.
 Preceded with lineno.